ACreencia/discord-tts-bot/README.md

 ## Limitations
-The TTS Bot utilizes a free account for ElevenLabs, which means that the monthly character request limit may be limited, and this additionally means it cannot handle more than 2 [concurrent requests](https://help.elevenlabs.io/hc/en-us/articles/14312733311761-How-many-requests-can-I-make-and-can-I-increase-it) at a time (3 or more requests in a very short time frame will not go through, and it will slowly generate the tts instead of being near real-time).
-If you use your own ElevenLabs API key and your account has higher permissions/a subscription, you will not be limited to these limitations
+- The TTS Bot utilizes a free account for ElevenLabs, which means that the monthly character request limit may be limited, and this additionally means it cannot handle more than 2 [concurrent requests](https://help.elevenlabs.io/hc/en-us/articles/14312733311761-How-many-requests-can-I-make-and-can-I-increase-it) at a time (3 or more requests in a very short time frame will not go through, and it will slowly generate the tts instead of being near real-time).
+If you use your own ElevenLabs API key and your account has higher permissions/a subscription, you will not be limited to these limitations.
+- This TTS bot primarily deals with english as it uses ElevenLabs monolingual voice model to reduce latency.
+It CAN handle multilingual voices, but not nearly as well if you were to use the multi-lingual voice model.
+If you would like to enable multilingual, replace the line `"eleven_monolingual_v1"` in eleven_labs_handler.py with `"eleven_multilingual_v2"`.

+## Future

 ## Usage